judemax/spintax-extended/README.md

 ### Spintax extended

-Node.js library to parse spintax formatted text
+Node.js library to parse spintax formatted text.
+The library also supports the extended spintex format.

 ### Instalation